padok-team/yatas-aws/README.md

 - AWS_RDS_014 RDS snapshots are encrypted
 - AWS_RDS_015 Aurora snapshots are encrypted
 - AWS_RDS_016 RDS security groups don’t allow 0.0.0.0 or all port in ingress
+- AWS_RDS_017 Aurora RDS security groups don’t allow 0.0.0.0 or all port in ingress

 ### S3 Bucket